UnfoldedInc/deck.gl-native-dependencies/docs/iOS-BUILD.md

   -DCMAKE_XCODE_ATTRIBUTE_ONLY_ACTIVE_ARCH=NO       # Xcode setting that allows to build for an arbitrery architecture -DCMAKE_XCODE_ATTRIBUTE_CODE_SIGNING_ALLOWED=NO   # Disable signing as it is not necessary
 ```

+## range-v3

+As this is a header-only library, headers were taken from `x64-osx` artifacts.
+The library itself builds fine for iOS with a regular set of build commands.